 Applicants not disqualified from testing, will receive an invitation for examination from the Civil Service Director.
-The invitation will confirm the examination date, time, and place.
-It will also contain a Personal History Statement packet for applicants to complete and sign and then submit during check-in on the examination date.
+The invitation will confirm the examination date, time, and location.
+For those applicants who pass both the physical and written portions, a Personal History Statement packet will be sent to you via email.
+You must complete, sign, notarize (where applicable), and return to the Police Department.

 In order to move on in the application process, applicants must achieve a passing score of at least 70% on the written examination.
 If an applicant served in the United States armed forces, received an honorable discharge, and makes a passing grade (70%+) on the written examination, the applicant may be eligible to have five points added to their examination grade.
 To be eligible for these points, applicants must submit proof of their honorable discharge by providing their DD Form 214, at check-in on the examination date.